LasithaAmarasinghe/Olympic-Medal-Count-Prediction/README.md

 - This project uses linear regression to predict the medal count for various countries in the Olympic Games.
 - This repository contains the code and resources necessary to build and utilize the predictor.

+## Key Steps

+- **Data Collection**: Obtain historical Olympic medal count data for various countries.
+- **Data Preprocessing**: Clean and preprocess the data to prepare it for training.
+- **Model Training**: Train the linear regression model using the preprocessed data.
+- **Prediction**: Use the trained model to make predictions for the upcoming Olympic Games.

 ## Code

 You can find the code for this project in the following files: